 The logo of this club points to its territorial belonging.
-Emblem mirrors the flag of six states of New England: red cloth with the pine in the canton.
-Color scheme – a combination of blue, red and white – is reflected in the New England Revolution logo, it hasn’t even changed since 1996.
+Emblem mirrors the flag of New England’s six states: red cloth with the pine in the canton.
+Color scheme – a combination of blue, red, and white – is reflected in the New England Revolution logo; it hasn’t changed since 1996.

 New England Revolution is the most conservative franchise of the debut lineup of Major League.
 It’s the only one of ten charter clubs of MLS, which kept its original logo and never was rebranded.

 The original New England Revolution logo mirrors the 1994 FIFA World Cup logo.
 It depicts the simplified version of the USA flag with five red stripes created with a paintbrush.